Santa Fe Depot Visioning Process

 newtonks

-While the City owns the Depot, it needs your input on how to best utilize the property.
-To that end, Community Development staff is leading a community visioning process for the Santa Fe Depot.
+While the City owns the Depot, City elected officials and City staff need your input on how to best utilize the property.
+To that end, Community Development staff is leading a Community Visioning process for the Santa Fe Depot.
 This process will include meetings with community groups (as desired), town hall meetings, an online survey, and a subsequent presentation to the City Commission on June 20, 2022, at 6 pm, where the community's vision for the Depot will be shared.

-The City invites you to participate in one of the identical Town Hall meetings, which are scheduled to take place in the City Commission Chambers at City Hall on the following dates:
+The City invites you to participate in one of the identical Town Hall meetings, which will take place in the City Commission Chamber at City Hall on the following dates:

 May 24, 2022 - 6 pm